 What’s sure is that all of these symbols embody unity and nationalism among the Italian people.

-Must watch: the Italian flag in modern days
+Must watch: the tricolor of Italy in modern days

 After the dark years of Fascism, this national symbol has become even more important.
 It represents the unity and hope of Italians.
 Indeed, the flag can still make people cry.
 At least, tear up a little.